Azure/azure-sdk-for-python/sdk/cognitivelanguage/azure-ai-language-questionanswering/migration_guide.md

 To try and improve the development experience across Azure services, a set of uniform [design guidelines][design_guidelines] was created for all languages to drive a consistent experience with established API patterns for all services.
 A set of [Python-specific guidelines][python_specific_guidelines] was also introduced to ensure that Python clients have a natural and idiomatic feel with respect to the Python ecosystem.
 Further details are available in the guidelines for those interested.

-### Cross Service SDK improvements
+## General changes

-The modern Question Answering client library also provides the ability to share in some of the cross-service improvements made to the Azure development experience, such as
+The modern Question Answering client library provides the ability to share in some of the cross-service improvements made to the Azure development experience, such as
 - using the new [`azure-identity`][identity_readme] library to share a single authentication approach between clients
 - a unified logging and diagnostics pipeline offering a common view of the activities across each of the client libraries

-## Important changes
+### Package and namespaces

+Package names and the namespace root for the modern Azure Cognitive Services client libraries for Python have changed.
+Each will follow the pattern `azure.ai.[Services]` where the legacy clients followed the pattern `azure.cognitiveservices.[services]`.
+This provides a quick and accessible means to help understand, at a glance, whether you are using the modern or legacy clients.

+In the case of Question Answering, the modern client libraries have packages and namespaces that begin with `azure.ai.language.questionanswering` and were released beginning with version 1.
+The legacy client libraries have packages and namespaces that begin with `azure.cognitiveservices.knowledge.qnamaker` and a version of 0.3.0 or below.

 ### Runtime Client

-Across all modern Azure client libraries, clients consistently take an endpoint or connection string along with token credentials.
-This differs from `QnAMakerClient`, which took an authentication delegate.

 #### Authenticating runtime client